kumahq/kuma/docs/madr/decisions/042-tcp-grpc-probe.md

   ...
 ```

-And in the converted `dataplane` object, we can see the two probes are both handled by the same Virtual Probe listener on port 19000:
+And in the converted `Dataplane` object, we can see the two probes are both handled by the same Virtual Probe listener on port 19000:

 ```yaml
 mesh: default